How to hang curtains – with or without a rod

 Wondering about how to hang curtains with or without a rod?
 There are a few reasons why you might contemplate the second route.
 For example, you might want a more slender option than a curtain rod, you might like an alternative look, or you could prefer not to drill into the wall.

-If it’s drilling you want to avoid, remember that a tension rod has a spring mechanism so that it will stay in place across a window, but otherwise these are the options:
+If you want to hang curtains without drilling, remember that a tension rod has a spring mechanism so that it will stay in place across a window, but otherwise these are the options:

 Curtain wire can be fixed across the width of the window.
 This is easy to fix with eyes at either end of the wire attached to hooks fixed to the window and the curtain threaded on to the wire.
 This can work with sheers or lightweight curtains.